-- 1. Discrimination: defined as unfair treatment or assignment of grade on the basis of race, religion, national origin, sex, age, ancestry, handicapped status, gender identity, sexual orientation, or political affiliation. - 2.
-Capricious evaluation: defined as a significant or unjustified departure from grading procedures outlined in the course syllabus or by the University or arbitrary assignment of grades.
-Capricious evaluation cannot be claimed if a student merely disagrees with the subjective evaluation of the instructor.

-3. Errors: including clerical errors or errors in grade calculations that can be demonstrated in an objective manner.
+- 1. Discrimination: defined as unfair treatment or assignment of grade on the basis of race, religion, national origin, sex, age, ancestry, handicapped status, gender identity, sexual orientation, or political affiliation. - Capricious evaluation: defined as a significant or unjustified departure from grading procedures outlined in the course syllabus or by the University or arbitrary assignment of grades.
+Capricious evaluation cannot be claimed if a student merely disagrees with the subjective evaluation of the instructor. - Errors: including clerical errors or errors in grade calculations that can be demonstrated in an objective manner.

-A student who chooses to appeal a grade must obtain a Final Grade Appeal Form from the Office of Student Success.
-The form must be completed with an explanation forming the basis of the appeal and returned to Records and Registration via the support portal.
-The student's academic record will be placed on a "hold" status during the grade appeal process.
+A student who chooses to appeal a grade must email the Office of Student Success at studentsuccess@harrisburgu.edu with an explanation forming the basis of the appeal.
+All documentation for the appeal should be attached in an organized manner with a detailed explanation of the rationale for the appeal.
 A final grade appeal must be initiated on or before the fifth (5th) business day after grades are posted, or other terms as specified in the Academic Calendar posted on MyHU.